luis02lopez/hello_world/README.md

 # README

-This app is a hello_world app create in Ruby on Rails which is dockerized and it's covered with sidekiq as a gem and Redis as a service.
+This app is a hello_world app create in Ruby on Rails which is dockerized and it's covered with sidekiq and Redis as a service.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Project flow:

+There are 4 services: Ruby on rails, Sidekiq, Redis and a postgres (for local revisions).

+The ruby and the sidekiq share a volume to share the controllers and gems too.
+Redis is just the official redis image.

+In ECS these work as 1 service unified in the Task definition and PostgreSQL run on RDS.

+*If you would like to test this app locally, just clone it; run 'docker-compose up' and check in the console that everytime that you hit the Ruby project (localhost:3000) a job will be scheduled in Sidekiq.
+This is just for testing and simulation.

+Author: Luis E. Lopez